 Deep convolutional U-Net neural networks have been widely used for computer vision and signal processing tasks, including translation, segmentation and denoising (Chang et al., 2021).
 The proposed ABC-Net is a deep convolutional U-Net neural network trained to estimate the baseline-corrected SP log, namely ξ, from the raw SP log and its set of engineered features, ξ.
 The encoder portion of ABC-Net, Enc, compresses the inputs into a latent representation, z, such that z=Encξ.
-The decoder portion, Dec, is a mirror image of the encoder and estimates the baseline-corrected SP log, ξ, from the latent representation, such that ξ=Decz=DecEncξ.
+On the other hand, the decoder portion, Dec, is a mirror image of the encoder and estimates the baseline-corrected SP log, ξ, from the latent representation, such that ξ=Decz=DecEncξ.
 Residual concatenations, also known as skip connections, connect the layers of the encoder and decoder with weights to enhance adaptation of the system to the required level of complexity during training, i.e., retain fine-grained details and spatial information, and reduce information loss.
 The encoder is composed of three hidden layers, each with a 1D convolution, batch normalization, rectified linear unit (ReLU) activation, dropout, and maximum pooling.
 Similarly, the decoder is composed of three hidden layers each ending with an up-sampling operator instead of maximum pooling.
 Figure 2 shows the model architecture of ABC-Net and a description of the internal structure of each layer in the encoder and decoder portions of the model.

 Figure 2: Architecture of the proposed ABC-Net.
 The raw SP log and its corresponding set of engineered features, ξ, are compressed into a latent representation, z, through the encoder portion of the network, Enc.
 The Decoder, Dec, then predicts the baseline-corrected SP log, ξ, such that ξ=Decz=Dec(Encξ.
 The Encoder and Decoder are mirror images of each other, and each have 3 layers, with residual concatenations used to connect the corresponding layers.